Junos-Cat/UMI_RTX_Basic_Controller/README.md

 ### Run the Docker container

-The Docker container needs access to the USB port the arm is plugge into.
+The Docker container needs access to the USB port the arm is plugged into.
 To view the USB devices recognised by your computer run:
 ```bash
 ls /dev/ttyUSB*
 ```